-We are very excited for our new Teacher of the Year online submissions to go live on 1/3/18 at 8:00 a.m.
+Check back later for updated information.
+Our 2019 Teacher of the Year online submissions will go live on 12/3/18 at 8:00 a.m.

 The Teachers of the Year program is designed to pay special tribute to outstanding TK-12 teachers in Stanislaus County, to recognize that teachers face many challenges every day in their classrooms and in the community, and to promote public recognition and respect for the teaching profession.
 This program celebrates the exceptional work of positive role models who: